fa1ak/PitchPal-AI/README.md

    ![Sale Close](asset/clarification.png)

-These screenshots highlight the SalesAgent's capability to handle dynamic sales conversations and respond promptly, facilitating a smooth customer experience.
+These screenshots highlight the PitchPal-AI's capability to handle dynamic sales conversations and respond promptly, facilitating a smooth customer experience.

 ## Dependencies